AMVI Cuff Materials — Sterling Silver, Black Rhodium, Green Sapphire, Satin Finish — Atelier CPII

 Oval Cut · Precision Bezel Set · 9 Mohs

-Sapphire is the second hardest material on earth after diamond.
+After diamond, nothing in jewellery is harder.
 That hardness is not incidental — it means the stone holds its edge, its polish, and its colour over decades of contact wear without degradation.

 The green is not a treatment or a coating.
 It is a property of the crystal itself, produced by trace elements present during formation.
 Depending on the light, it reads closer to the brand's architectural teal than to any conventional jewel tone.
 It was set at the centre of the grille because the geometry required a terminus.
 The stone is that terminus.